 Organizations have incredible amounts of employee data available.
 So why not use it to identify who’s most likely to leave and why?
 And accordingly, take steps to prevent that.

-On the surface, an employee’s departure might seem obvious, but using AI and advanced analytics can help point out some factors (not as obvious as you thought) that contribute to attrition.
+An employee’s departure might seem obvious on the surface, but using AI and advanced analytics can help point out some factors (not as obvious as you thought) that contribute to attrition.

 Leveraging AI and machine learning to identify and address employee issues before they lead to attrition and turnover is another prominent employee retention strategy.

-Developing a scoring mechanism to determine employees with high engagement, middling engagement, and low engagement rate could perhaps give you a fair idea on who needs more attention.
+Developing a scoring mechanism to determine employees with high employee engagement, middling engagement, and low engagement rate could perhaps give you a fair idea of who needs more attention.

-The coronavirus outbreak has introduced uncertainty and negative morale in your employees which has heightened concerns about talent retention across the workforce.
+The coronavirus outbreak introduced uncertainty and negative morale in employees across organizations – which has heightened concerns about talent retention across the entire workforce.

 However, transformational leaders can help employees stay positive during this crisis and make their organization come back stronger than ever.